Mihails-Birjukovs/Low_C-SNR_Bubble_Detection/README.md

 https://github.com/antononcube

 The image processing code is in the MAIN notebook; the two other notebooks are the code used for validation based on reference experiments.

-Q: How does the code work?
-Is it somehow validated?
-A: A preprint is available at https://arxiv.org/abs/2109.04883 where the inner workings are outlined.
-Performance & validation are also demonstrated.
-The paper is currently under review.

 Q: How does one use the code?